Otu-Data-ML-Projects/LegalLens/README.md

 **Project Scope:** Ostim Technical University - Neural Networks Course
 **Repository:** [https://github.com/Otu-Data-ML-Projects/LegalLens](https://github.com/Otu-Data-ML-Projects/LegalLens)

-## 📝 License
+## 📄 License

-This project is developed for educational purposes as part of the Neural Networks course at Ostim Technical University.
+This project is licensed under the **GNU AGPLv3** license.
+You cannot use this software as part of a commercial product in a closed-source manner.
+For details, please refer to the `LICENSE` file.

 ## 🙏 Acknowledgments